MelvinKim/Microservices-with-Spring-boot-Spring-cloud-Docker-Kubernetes/README.md

 **Nb:
--To list all docker images
+1. To list all docker images
  docker images
 -ti => terminal interactive i.e
 docker run -ti
--to run the latest image
+2. to run the latest image
  docker run -ti ubuntu:latest
--to list running containers
+2. to list running containers
  docker ps
--to commit a new image
+3. to commit a new image
  docker commit “original name” “new-name”
--to list all containers
+4. to list all containers
  docker ps -all
--To see the last exited container docker ps -l
+5. To see the last exited container docker ps -l
 -Files created in one container, stay in that container.
 They don’t move to another container

 Nb:
--to list stuff in Linux:
+1. to list stuff in Linux:
  ls
--To create a blank file in linux touch
+2. To create a blank file in linux touch

 Tagging new images structure